Washington State vs. Arizona NCAA Football Odds, Plays and Insights | November 19, 2021

 Washington State Stats and Trends

-- Washington State has played 10 games, with six wins against the spread.
+- Washington State has six wins against the spread in 10 games this season.

-- The Cougars have been favored by 14 points or more two times this season and have not covered the spread in any of them.
+- This season, the Cougars are winless against the spread when entering a game as a favorite of 15.5 points or more.

-- Washington State's games this year have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).
+- Washington State's games this year have hit the over four times in 10 opportunities (40%).

 - This year, the Cougars have turned the ball over 16 times, 10 more than the Wildcats' takeaways (6).